pondrejk/dizzer/chap3-vis_challenges-density.md

 ![**Fig.** Automatic symbol grouping -- this is how geojson data get rendered on GitHub (with help of Mapbox)](imgs/img-github-mapbox-example.png)

 Cartographic generalization model by McMaster and Shea (?) recognizes the following types of aggreation -- TODO

-The type of priary interest for us is the one using the equal-shape tesallerations.
+The type of primary interest for us is the one using the equal-shape tesallerations.
 This type appears to be most flexible as data are aggragated to the standardized shape that is defined *ex ante* and therefore not dependent on the character of aggregated data.
 Unlike (e.g. interpolation methods, heatmaps, etc.) the referential geometry does not adjust to the changed data, which makes the computation performace quite scalable and predictable across higher data loads.

 When it comes to the shape of the referential geometry, we can chose from three types of tessaleration that completely divide space into units of same regular shape^[In fact there are x complete (currently known) shapes that produce complete tessaleration, but only regular convex shapes are interesting for cartographic use.]: square, hexagonal and triangular shapes.